mvellandi/easter/README.md

   - You may need to use CSS like `overscroll-behavior-y: contain;` or `touch-action: none;` to improve gesture reliability, but this can affect scrolling UX.
 - **Tap/Swipe sensitivity:** ZingTouch may be more or less sensitive than native events; test on your target devices.
 - **Custom gesture sequences:** If you want to support multi-step gesture sequences, you must implement a state machine or custom handler in your main.js (see code comments for examples).

-## Styling System Review Needed

-The following areas need attention:

-1. **Core UI Positioning**
-   - Modal centering needs to be fixed
-   - Z-index layering needs to be reviewed
-   - Responsive behavior needs to be verified

-2. **Asset Loading**
-   - Font loading system needs to be reviewed
-   - Image path resolution needs to be fixed
-   - Asset preloading strategy needs to be implemented

-3. **Design System Integration**
-   - CSS variable mapping needs to be documented
-   - Animation compatibility needs to be verified
-   - Color scheme integration needs to be tested

-4. **Component Styling**
-   - Review all component-specific styles
-   - Verify scoped vs. global style usage
-   - Check for style conflicts with parent website

 ## Contributing